2015 Benue State gubernatorial election: Results

 A total of 8 candidates contested in the election.
-Samuel Ortom from the APC won the election, defeating Terhemen Tarzoor from the PDP.

 Aftermath

 After the election, Terhemen Tarzoor from the People's Democratic Party challenged the outcome of the election at the Benue State Governorship Elections Petitions Tribunal.
 The PDP candidate told the tribunal that the APC candidate and the winner of the election, Samuel Ortom was not qualified because he was not validly nominated to contest the election by his party, the APC.
 He also told the tribunal to declare that all votes scored by Samuel Ortom were invalid and that he should be declared the winner after certificate of return is withdrawn from Samuel Ortom.
 The tribunal upheld the election of Samuel Ortom.
 The case was also taken to the Appeal court and Supreme court, which also upheld the victory of Samuel Ortom in the election.